apache/parquet-format/Encodings.md

 converted are stored separately as *exceptions*.
 The encoding achieves high compression for decimal-like floating-point data (e.g., monetary values, sensor readings) while remaining fully lossless.
-Each value is encoded independently, enabling random access to individual values and parallel encode/decode.
+Each value is encoded independently, enabling random access to individual values and parallel encoding/decoding.

 #### Overview

-ALP encoding consists of a page-level header followed by an offset array and one or more encoded vectors (batches of values).
+For each data page, ALP encoding consists of a header followed by an offset array and one or more encoded vectors (batches of values).
 Each vector contains up to `vector_size` elements (default 1024).

 ```